 What are some of the components of the Early Literacy program?

-All of our classrooms are filled with many leveled books for all children no matter their reading level.
-We have also provided a library center stocked with books in each classroom.
-A committee representing all K-3 teachers in the district selected the high quality literature that has been carefully chosen for our classroom libraries.
-Each of our K-3 classrooms has a writing center, a listening center, a technology center, and a math center.
+All of our classrooms are filled with many leveled books and resources for all children no matter their reading level.
+Each of our Pre-K-3 classrooms has a variety of centers that include, but not limited to, a writing center, a listening center, and a technology center.

-Our K-3 reading period is a 90-minute uninterrupted block of time during which all types of reading skills are taught.
-Our reading classes provide flexible small-group instruction, which enables the teacher to work with several groups during the day that have similar needs.
+Our Pre-K-3 reading classes provide flexible small-group instruction, which enables the teacher to work with several groups during the day that have similar needs.
 In West New York, we are striving for all children to become independent readers and writers who are knowledgeable, strategic, motivated, and socially interactive.
 Our goal is to provide an effective balanced literacy program.